TrueWarg/vorbild/README.md

 ### Modify existing files

-Sometimes project has some files which should be updated after using templater.
+Sometimes project has some files which should be updated after using template engine.
-Let there's file with all controllers :
+Assumption is that file contains all controllers:

 ```kotlin
 // com/core/temperature/flow.kt